sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. Each project MUST provide an automated way to deploy the current state to the server.
 Deployer is a RECOMMENDED tool for this but other solutions are also valid.

 1. The different environments of a project MUST be easily distinguishable.
-This MAY be achieved with visual hints (CSS) or a title prefixes like "DEV" or "Stage" for non-live environments.
+This MAY be achieved with visual hints (CSS) or a title prefix like "DEV" or "Stage" for non-live environments.

 ### NodeTypes